getchip/PocketCHIP-Docs/source/includes/_using-derp.md

 ![Open Audio Mixer app in Multimedia category](images/screen_audiomixermenu.jpg)

-where you can select the "Playback" category to change the volume.
+Here, you can select the "Playback" category to change the volume:

 ![Control panel for sound](images/screen_audiosettings03.jpg)